Alusp/covid19-data-tracking-app/README.md

 # COVID-19 Data Capstone Project

-> This is a responsive Covid19 Data Tracking web based app which is showing information about the all the covid cases arround the world
+> This is a responsive Covid19 Data Tracking web based app which is showing information about the all the covid related cases arround the world

 ## Built With